noir-lang/noir/docs/docs/misc/glossary/main.md

 Aztec will be launched with a fully permissionless proving network that anyone can participate in.

 How this works will be discussed via a future RFP process on Discourse, similarly to the Sequencer RFP.

+### Proving Key

+A key that is used to generate a proof.
+In the case of Aztec, these are compiled from Noir smart contracts.

+### Verification Key

+A key that is used to verify the validity of a proof generated from a proving key from the same smart contract.